 Mamiya Sekor E 28mm 1:2.8

 The Mamyia Sekor E 2.8/28mm is the younger cousin of the Sekor CS 2.8/28mm, with whom it shares its optical formula.
 Both lenses have a rather sophisticated [8/7] lens layout most of the contemporary 2.8/28mm had only five or six lenses.
-Notheworthy exceptions were the Nikkor Ai 2.8/28mm and the Minolta MD-I/-III 2.8/28mm with seven lenses, and the AiS Nikkor and the Leica R with eight lenses.
+Noteworthy exceptions were the Nikkor Ai 2.8/28mm and the Minolta MD-I/-III 2.8/28mm with seven lenses, and the AiS Nikkor and the Leica R with eight lenses each.

 Both the Sekor CS as well as the E / EF 2.8/28mm lenses are tiny and lightweight (165 g) despite of their metal barrel.
-On 24 MP fullframe cameras the Mamiya Sekor 2.8/28mm performs as good as the Minolta MD 2.8/28mm [7/7], Even the Nikkor Ai 2.8/28mm (7 L) or the Zeiss Distagon CY 2.8/28mm aren't much better.The Mamiya has slightly more lateral CAs, though than the Nikkor and the Zeiss.
+On 24 MP fullframe cameras the Mamiya Sekor 2.8/28mm performs as good as the Minolta MD 2.8/28mm [7/7], and even the Nikkor Ai 2.8/28mm (7 L) or the Zeiss Distagon CY 2.8/28mm aren't much better.The Mamiya has slightly more lateral CAs, though, than the Nikkor and the Zeiss.

-Back in the mid 1980s I've been using this lens extensively for landscape photography, always with very good results; around 1984 it had replaced the slower Mamiya Sekor E 3.5/28mm, which was even lighter, but not as good as the faster 2.8/28mm.
+Back in the mid 1980s I've been using this lens extensively for landscape photography, always with very good results: Around 1984 it had replaced my slower Mamiya Sekor E 3.5/28mm, which was even lighter, but not as good as the faster 2.8/28mm.

 Mamiya Sekor E 28mmf28 lens section